How to Master Your Beginner Whole Wheat Bread

 The Process:

-Scroll further down this page for a detailed description for making this bread, but to give you an overview so you have an idea of what is entailed here is the process!
+Here is a brief overview of the process, so you can know what is entailed.
 Mix the water and milk in a liquid measuring cup and warm to a lukewarm temperature; then add the yeast.
 Combine the yeast mixture with the honey in your stand mixer or a large bowl.
 Add the flour, salt, and butter, mixing them until it forms a shaggy dough.
 Knead the dough until it begins to hold its shape.
 Cover it and let it rise for about 1 hour, and then turn out onto a floured surface to knead and shape.
-Shape the dough by rolling it out on a flat surface and then rolling it up and placing in a bread pan.
+Shape the dough by rolling it out on a flat surface and then rolling it up and placing it in a bread pan.
 Allow to rise until the dough is just over the top of the bread pan and then bake it and enjoy!
-It’s really that simple!

 For the Visual Learner:

-What your dough should look like after all the ingredients are mixed in.
+What your dough should look like with all the ingredients combined prior to kneading.

 After a few minutes of kneading with a stand mixer, you will see the dough begin to wrap around itself.
 It is gaining structure and developing the gluten.